saltstack/salt/doc/topics/tutorials/walkthrough.rst

     Also evaluation ordering is available in Salt as well:
     :doc:`Ordering States</ref/states/ordering>`

 This new sls formula has a special name --  ``init.sls``.
-When an sls formula is named ``init.sls`` it inherits the name of the directory path that contains it.
+When an SLS formula is named ``init.sls`` it inherits the name of the directory path that contains it.
 This formula can be referenced via the following command: